clux/modul8/docs/npm.md

 For underscore to also be easily requirable (and to prevent pulling in copies or different versions), you should install dependencies like underscore in root, before installing backbone.

-In other words, if you a module's dependencies as well, try to make `npm list` look like this:
+In other words, if you want a module's dependencies as well, try to make `npm list` look like this:

     app
      ├───backbone